haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/mq/manage-mysql.md

 *   `--pid-file-path=<value>` the file path for saving PID of consumer process.

 After consuming all available messages, the command terminates.
 You can run the command again manually or with a cron job.
-You can also run multiple instances of the `magento queue:consumers:start` command to process large message queues.
-For example, you can append `&` to the command to run it in the background, return to a prompt, and continue running commands (e.g., `bin/magento queue:consumers:start <consumer_name> &`).
+You can also run multiple instances of the `magento queue:consumers:start` command to process large message queues. 例如， you can append `&` to the command to run it in the background, return to a prompt, and continue running commands (e.g., `bin/magento queue:consumers:start <consumer_name> &`).

 ### List consumers
 Use the following command to return a list of message queue consumers: